imadejski/remix/README.md

 ### Training

-Train a chest X-ray retrieval model using PyTorch Lightning CLI:
+Train a text-to-image retrieval model using PyTorch Lightning CLI:

 ```bash
 # BioViL on MIMIC-CXR with full cross-modal, cross-scale objectives